 The University libraries are mostly situated on the upper campus.
-The library buildings house the Undergraduate Library on Level 3, the Social Sciences and Humanities Library on Level 4, the Physical Sciences Library on Level 7 and the Law Library on Level 8.
+The library buildings house the Social Sciences and Humanities Library on Level 4, the Physical Sciences Library on Level 7 and the Law Library on Level 8.
+The undergraduate collection is on Levels 3 and 4.
 The Biomedical Library is in the western end of the Mathews Building and is closely associated with libraries in the teaching hospitals of the University.